How to Treat & Prevent Vehicle Rust Damage

 Be vigilant when considering second hand cars

 Spotting rust on your vehicle is often not that difficult, provided you know what to look for.
-However, if you're looking to buy a second-hand car or van, you never know what's been done to address an underlying problem.
-So, keep an eye out for bodywork panels that are slightly different in colour.
-It may be perfectly innocent, but it may hide a cover-up job.
-It never hurts to ask.
+However, if you're looking to buy or lease a second-hand car or van, you never know what's been done to address an underlying problem.

 The most effective way to deal with rust is to prevent it from developing in the first place.
 Unfortunately, it's a common problem, so you may be unable to eradicate it, but there are measures you can take to help your cause.